 At this point, they are shedding their skin layers every week.

-As a bearded dragon ages, and they are between 6-12 months of age, their shedding will slow down to a couple of times a month.
+As bearded dragon ages, and they are between 6-12 months, their shedding will slow down to a couple of times a month.

 Your adult beardie will shed every couple of months.

 In addition, you may see the grey skin come out in patches rather than all at once.

 You will notice that the skin becomes tight and turn white before the shedding begins.

 Keep in mind; your beardie may show a loss in appetite before they begin shedding and may appear lethargic.